dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 T2 : Message Name
 T3 : Message Content

 Failure threshold callback.
 This action is called when the retry reaches the value set by `FailedRetryCount`, you can receive notification by specifying this parameter to make a manual intervention.
-For example, send an email or notify.
+For example, send an email or notification.

 #### SucceedMessageExpiredAfter

 > Default: 24*3600 sec (1 days)

 The expiration time (in seconds) of the success message.
-When the message is sent or consumed successfully, it will be removed from persistent when the time reaches `SucceedMessageExpiredAfter` seconds.
+When the message is sent or consumed successfully, it will be removed from database storage when the time reaches `SucceedMessageExpiredAfter` seconds.
 You can set the expiration time by specifying this value.